 Along with anything related to cars, this topic is one that gets people fired up a lot.
-The personal finance blogosphere is full of passionately written posts arguing for the benefits of either side, along with compromises like house-hacking and AirBnB side hustles.
+The personal finance blogosphere is full of passionately written posts arguing for either side's benefits, along with compromises like house-hacking and AirBnB side hustles.

-I’m not here to argue whether your house is an investment or not.
-I own a house and I enjoy it very much, but your personal results may vary.
-I don’t consider my house an investment; rather a place to live and to have a home-base.
+I'm not here to argue whether your house is an investment or not.
+I own a home, and I enjoy it very much, but your personal results may vary.
+I don't consider my house an investment; rather, it is a place to live and have a home-base.

 Living Arrangements and Transportation

-For most people, the two biggest expenses are living arrangements and transportation.
-By maximizing your savings on those two expenses, you’re setting yourself up for financial success.
+For most people, the two most significant expenses are living arrangements and transportation.
+By maximizing your savings on those two expenses, you're setting yourself up for financial success.

-If you are currently contemplating a renting vs buying, SmartAsset has a cool calculator that might help you.
-(Affiliate Note – I am not associated with SmartAsset in any way and this is not an affiliate link.
-How’s that for a blogging curveball?)
+If you are currently contemplating renting vs. buying, SmartAsset has a cool calculator that might help you.
+(Affiliate Note – I am not associated with SmartAsset in any way, and this is not an affiliate link.
+How's that for a blogging curveball?)

 When you first go to the site, it will walk you through 5 simple questions to get a basic gauge on whether you should buy or rent.
 The questions are focused around: